Umuzi-org/ACN-syllabus/content/data_science/3_introduction_to_statistics/introduction_to_statistics/_index.md

 - **Experimental Design**: In experimental scenarios, statistics guides the planning and analysis of experiments.
 It assists in determining sample sizes, randomization procedures, and evaluating the statistical significance of observed outcomes.

-- **Validation and Evaluation**:Statistics provides methodologies for validating and assessing the performance of models.
+- **Validation and Evaluation**: Statistics provides methodologies for validating and assessing the performance of models.
 This encompasses metrics like accuracy, precision, recall, and F1 score in the context of classification problems.

 - **Data Visualization**: Statistics is intricately linked to data visualization, where graphical representations aid in comprehending complex datasets.
 Visualizations, including histograms, box plots, and scatter plots, contribute to a clearer understanding of data distribution and patterns.